JohnnyBoiTime/Spotty/README.md

 -Add progress bar/number on screen for downloaded music / music that still needs to be downloaded so user can see progress

+-Potentially implement caching for the songs to improve performance

 -Other stuff